-The small companies’ corporation tax rate which applies to companies with up to £300,000 will fall to 20% from 1 April 2011, as previously announced.
+The small companies’ corporation tax rate which applies to companies with up to £300,000 will remain at 20%.

 Companies with profits between £300,000 and £1.5 million pay tax at a marginal rate to bring their overall rate to the main rate by the time they have profits of £1.5 million.

 In 2010, the Chancellor announced a decrease in the rate of Annual Investment Allowance (AIA – the value of fixed asset additions for which a 100% relief can be claimed in the year of purchase) from £100,000 to £25,000 with effect from April 2012.